LoginRadius/docs/content/guide/manage-team-members/index.md

 ## Access Team Management Section

-1. Log in to your [LoginRadius Dashboard](https://dashboard.loginradius.com/dashboard) account.
+1. Log in to your <a href="https://dashboard.loginradius.com/dashboard" target="_blank">LoginRadius Dashboard</a> account.
 2. Select your app, then from the left navigation panel, click **Teams**, and the **Team Management** screen will appear.

    ![alt_text](images/team-management.png "image_tooltip")